This article was written by Steve Magness, and posted on The Growth Education website, HERE.

 It turns out this is in fact true.
 For simple tasks, we can handle higher levels of arousal, and in some cases, higher levels might actually help.

 The reason for this is pretty straightforward.
 Too much stress impairs higher-order thinking.
 Stress causes our pre-frontal cortex (PFC) starts to shut-down.
 It goes offline, and our amygdala (our threat detecting software) takes over.
 For simple tasks, our higher-order thinking can go offline, and we’ll be okay.
 For complex tasks, not so much.
-As found, “tasks that required PFC operation were impaired by stress, whereas engrained habits that rely on basal ganglia circuits were spared or enhanced.”
+As researchers found, “tasks that required PFC operation were impaired by stress, whereas engrained habits that rely on basal ganglia circuits were spared or enhanced.”

 Strength coach Dan John taught me to ask athletes where they needed to be, on a scale of 1-10, for the event they were competing at.
 A shot put might require a 7, a single explosive lift an 8, while playing golf might be a 4.
 This is mostly due to the demands of the task.